 Without the necessary knowledge, you will find it difficult to understand the hows and whys.

-Step 3: Choose an investment strategy that suits your objectives and your profile
+Step 3: Choose an investment strategy that suits your objectives and your risk profile

 There are many different investment strategies for you to choose from.

-Based on that, the best investment strategy for you would be dividend growth investing strategy.
+Based on that, the best investment strategy for you would be a dividend growth investing strategy.

 “Dividend growth investing strategy involves investing in company shares according to the future dividends forecast to be paid.
 Companies that pay consistent and predictable dividends tend to have less volatile share prices.”